-How non-Atheists view Atheists:
+How non-Atheists View Atheists;

-|Most dictionaries and non-Atheists define "Atheist" as a person who
+Many dictionaries and most non-Atheists define "Atheist" as a person who

 actively denies the existence of any Gods, Goddess, Satan, angels, demons,

 ||Many, perhaps most, people who identify themselves as Atheists do not actively deny God's existence.
 They simply

 existence of God can be neither proved nor disproved, just as the existence